Rules

 Rules are Callable

-object themselves that defer to the underlying function, so using them is as simple as calling them on the relevant objects
+object themselves that defer to the underlying function, so using them may be ass simple as calling them on the relevant objects

 if is_admin(user, post):